KY-050 Ultrasonic distance sensor

 while True:

-# Distance measurement is started by means of the 10us long trigger signal
+# Distance measurement is started using the 10us trigger signal

 time.sleep(0.1)

-# Now waiting at the echo input until the signal has been activated
+# Now wait at the echo input until the signal has been activated

-# After that, the time is measured how long it remains activated
+# Then the time is measured for how long it remains activated

 time.sleep_us(2)